Would AI-enabled communism work?

 “The sort of knowledge with which I have been concerned,” Hayek writes, “is knowledge of the kind which by its nature cannot enter into statistics.”
 The implication is that not even an all-powerful large language model (LLM) could deal with the true nature of dispersed information.

-Decentralisation therefore is still desirable.
-But to foster it in the age of AI, we may need to turn Hayek’s argument on its head – or at least on its side – by embracing regulation, rather than focusing solely on its potential costs. — Project Syndicate
+Decentralization therefore is still desirable.
+But to foster it in the age of AI, we may need to turn Hayek’s argument on its head – or at least on its side – by embracing regulation, rather than focusing solely on its potential costs.

 Daron Acemoglu, Professor of Economics at MIT, is a co-author (with Simon Johnson) of Power and Progress: Our Thousand-Year Struggle Over Technology and Prosperity (PublicAffairs, May 2023).